Invoca/developer-docs/README.md

 6. ReadTheDocs will automatically pickup your changes and recompile the site
 7. Login to ReadTheDocs.org (credentials in lastpass)
 8. Click on the Versions button and then the Edit button next to your branch
-9. Click on the Active checkbox and set the Privacy Level to Private
+9. Click on the Active checkbox and set the Privacy Level to Protected
 10. Visit http://developers.invoca.net
 11. Click on the "latest" link in the lower left, your new branch should appear in the list of version
 12. Click on your branch name to view and you should be able to check the changes you made